revk/ESP32-EPD/README.md

 ## Align, mask, and invert

 For most widgets the *x*/*y* and *align* apply as expected.
 But there is also a mask/invert setting.
+It is also possible to set a widget relative to previous widget using a *prev* setting on the alignment.

 Invert simply swaps black/white.